Artificial diffusion for convective and acoustic low Mach number flows I: Analysis of the modified equations, and application to Roe-type schemes: Analysis of the discrete Euler equations with artificial diffusion

-It can be seen that almost all of the earlier schemes use the convective scaling \cite{godfrey_preconditioning_1993,turkel_review_1993,weiss_preconditioning_1995,guillard_behaviour_1999,guillard_behavior_2004,mary_large_2002}.
+Almost all of the earlier schemes use the convective scaling \cite{godfrey_preconditioning_1993,turkel_review_1993,weiss_preconditioning_1995,guillard_behaviour_1999,guillard_behavior_2004,mary_large_2002}.
 These early schemes use a diffusive Jacobian derived from the preconditioned physical Jacobian (except \cite{mary_large_2002}), which leads naturally to the convective diffusion scaling (see \cite{turkel_preconditioning_1999} and \cite{guillard_behaviour_1999} for more detail).
-On the other hand, many of the more recent schemes use the mixed diffusion \cite{thornber_numerical_2008,thornber_improved_2008,dellacherie_analysis_2010,rieper_low-mach_2011,oswald_l2roe_2016,bruel_low_2019} even when the target regime is the convective limit.
-These schemes are derived primarily by identifying that for the original Roe scheme, which has the acoustic scaling, the accuracy problem is caused by $\ord{A_{22}}{\-1}$ generating spurious acoustic variations.
+On the other hand, many of the more recent schemes use the mixed diffusion \cite{venkateswaran_efficiency_2000,venkateswaran_artficial_2003,potsdam_unsteady_2007,thornber_numerical_2008,thornber_improved_2008,dellacherie_analysis_2010,rieper_low-mach_2011,sachdev_improved_2012,oswald_l2roe_2016,bruel_low_2019} even when the target regime is the convective limit.
+These schemes are derived primarily by identifying that for the original Roe scheme, which has the acoustic scaling, the accuracy problem is caused by $\ord{A_{22}}{\-1}$.
 These schemes selectively reduce $A_{22}$ by a factor of $M$, thus reaching the mixed scheme.
 Most of these studies do not discuss the acoustic low Mach capability of the scheme - exceptions being Venkateswaran and coauthors \cite{venkateswaran_efficiency_2000,venkateswaran_artficial_2003,potsdam_unsteady_2007,sachdev_improved_2012} and Bruel et al. \cite{bruel_low_2019}\footnote{Dellacherie \cite{dellacherie_analysis_2010} analyses the acoustic equations in depth, but makes only a minor distinction between the convective and mixed diffusion scalings, instead focusing on the necessity of reducing $\mu_{22}$ compared to the acoustic scaling.}.

-All non-adaptive mixed schemes are diagonal except for the scheme of Bruel et al. \cite{bruel_low_2019}, where the off-diagonal terms are restored in order to obtain a CFL limit of 1, compared to the CFL limit of 0.5 for the diagonal mixed scheme.
-The scaling of the off-diagonal terms of their scheme match those found in the present study, however, Bruel et al. note that their scheme is not Galilean invariant, so we will assume the mixed scheme is diagonal in order to simplify some of the later analysis (this should not be taken as a suggestion that this is a necessary requirement).
+All non-adaptive mixed schemes are diagonal except for the scheme of Bruel et al. \cite{bruel_low_2019}.